mouseorcleg/Inspo/README.md

 * **AsyncImage** was used for displaying the main picture and **DragGesture** was utilised to allow the user to trigger updates to the picture.
 * The launch screen (only) was designed using **Storyboard**.

+## 🗺 Roadmap
+### ✈️ Start of the journey

+The Inspo app was created as an exercise set by my mentor to develop skills in working with images and JSON responses.
+The task was to find a public API, set up a networking layer, and handle the image loading within the app.

+As an art historian, I saw the opportunity to provide users with a unique and memorable experience of exploring artwork.
+By using the [Harvard Art Museum API](https://harvardartmuseums.org/collections/api), Inspo allows users to discover art without any preconceived notions or additional information, giving them the chance to form their own opinions and interpretations.
+Whether you are an artist seeking inspiration or simply curious about the museum’s collection, Inspo provides an stress-free way to engage with art and discover something new.

+Hope you enjoy using Inspo!

 ## Credits and acknowledgments
 First of all I want to say thank you for my mentor who reviews my numerous app ideas and push requests - [@togramago](https://github.com/togramago).